sarzil-hossain/reactance/README.md

 ## User Definitions
 Users can be set up based on protocol (same users across all servers for same services) or hosts (specific users on specific servers).
 For user management based on protocols, write your user definitions in `group_vars/all.yaml`.
 For user management based on specific hosts, write your user definitions in `host_vars/all.yaml` (group_vars would be overriden for that host).

-## Parameters
-The parameters for the user lists are:
+The parameters for the user definitions are:
 |Parameter Name|Description|Type|Default Value|Importance|
 |--|--|--|--|--|
 |user|username|string|None|required|